jexnator/starter-academic/content/post/WeeklyBlog/index.md

 ### @Work
 At our company I continued with Jim's Hardware Module.
 We focused us on HDD's & SSD's in detail.
 The goal was to find out the different grades of this storage devices.
 For example, WD storage media distinguishes the different grades with colors, which I have not noticed before.
-After that i started to develope the different types of interfaces.
+After that I started to develope the different types of interfaces.
 I learned, that you distinguish between internal and exterenal interfaces.
 More tasks you will find [here](https://xavierjeiziner.netlify.app/publication/module-hardware/).

 On Thursday i prepared me for the last task in the module.
 It is about creating a presentation, where we deepen ourselves in a learned topic from the module.
 I have chosen the topic of optical disk storage.
 I tried to visualize the PowerPoint presentation with the help of the Wacom pen display, that we received from the school.
 This was a good exercise, because we will need this devive in the future.